ameli/imate/docs/source/performance/gpu.rst

 * `Bump_2911 <https://sparse.tamu.edu/Janna/Bump_2911>`_
 * `Queen_4147 <https://sparse.tamu.edu/Janna/Queen_4147>`_

 All the above matrices are symmetric positive-definite.
 The last matrix (`Queen_4147`) is so large that 32-bit ``int`` type integers cannot hold the column and row indexing of this matrix.
 Rather, 32-bit ``unsigned int`` should be used.
-To do so, the :synco:`imate` has to be compiled by exporting the environment variable:
+To do so, the |project| has to be compiled by exporting the environment variable:

 ::